What is 5G?

-The arrival of 5G disrupts the historical status quo.
-Core network functions are becoming disaggregated and virtualized, with some components becoming decentralized and moving towards the edge.
-Meanwhile, the RAN is also being virtualized, with some elements becoming more centralized and located further up the chain at aggregation points.
+5G disrupts the status quo for previous mobile network standards (2G to 4G).
+Core network functions are becoming disaggregated and virtualized, with some components becoming decentralized and moving towards the networks edge.
+The radio access network (RAN), the link cell sites use to connect to transport network, is also being virtualized, with some elements becoming more centralized and located further up the chain at aggregation points.
+In most cases, 5G RAN networks will require additional mobile backhaul capacity for network densification.

 - How fast will demand for 5G capacity grow?
 Will it be uniform or very “spiky”?
 Will it be driven by events such as new device and service launches?